 Allen agreed.
 "This is perfect timing," he said.
 "More importantly, the Washington State Amateur should be every bit as strong as the Pacific Northwest Men's Amateur Championship and other top amateur championships in the country."

-Tags: Chambers Bay, U.S. Open, WSGA Championships, WSGA Men's Amateur
+Tags: Chambers Bay, U.S. Open, US Open, WSGA Championships, WSGA Men's Amateur